 - Innovation and creative thinking with follow-through.

-These three qualities can be used to gauge an employee’s overall success and their approach to work in general.
+These three qualities can be used to gauge an employee’s overall success and overall approach to work.
 Include the traits you value most in staff members.

 Want to improve employee evaluations?